eginer/quantum_package/docs/source/users_guide/quickstart.rst

 .. seealso::

-    The documentation of the :ref:`fci` module.
+    The documentation of the :ref:`fci` module and that of the :c:func:`fci` program.

 ---------------------------